MiroSolutionsEngineering/search-users-from-organization/readme.md

-# Examples for the Looker SDKs
+# Search Users from Organization
 This is a sample web application for Miro administrators using RestAPI and SCIM API using Node.js and express framework.

 ## Getting started